premish1806/Exp-1/README.md

 This repository is a collection of basic programming examples aimed at beginners.
 It includes simple implementations of the classic "Hello, World!" program and calculator.

 <br>
-## 1.A Simple ‘Hello World’ program
+## Progam 1: Simple ‘Hello World’ program

 ### Aim
 To print "Hello, World!" in C++.